-10. Ensure that the Horus / Hapi is connected to correct Gigabit Ethernet port and launch the DAW application.
+10. Ensure that the Horus, Hapi or Anubis is connected to correct Gigabit Ethernet port and launch the DAW application.

 Note: VS3 Control Panel Error.
 If you encounter an error such as: NIC Adapter not present ensure that the Horus / Hapi is NOT connected to the MassCore NET-MSC-GBEX1 Ethernet interface card.
 (Not supported for RAVENNA ASIO.)
-The Horus / Hapi should be connected to the system gigabit Ethernet port selected in the RAVENNA ASIO Control Panel.
+A Horus, Hapi or Anubis should be connected to the system gigabit Ethernet port selected in the RAVENNA ASIO Control Panel.
 Also ensure that the VS3 Control Panel is configured to use ASIO.